olitomas/git-panda/README.md

 No matter how many times I tell my self I am going to commit my code many times a day I always end up forgetting.

 ### 2. I have wanted to try out Electron for a while now (Spoiler: Its awesome!)

-# How does it work ?
-1. You tell Git Panda what projects to look out for.
-2. You decide how frequently you want Git Panda to remind you (Default: every 4 hours).
-3. If you have uncommited code in any of your projects then your operating system will notify you.

 ![alt](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)